Visiting Distinguished Professor of Old Testament

 - B.D., Th.M., Asbury Theological Seminary

 - M.A., Ph.D., Brandeis University

-He served as research professor of Old Testament at Wesley Biblical Seminary in Jackson, Miss., since 1999.
-Prior to that, he was professor of Old Testament and Semitic Languages at Asbury Seminary from 1989 to 1999.
-This was his second term on Asbury Seminary’s faculty, having first served from 1970 to 1982.
-In the interim, he was president of Asbury College from 1983 to 1986 and a member of the faculty of Trinity Evangelical Divinity School in Deerfield, Ill., from 1986 to 1989.
+He has also served as research professor of Old Testament at Wesley Biblical Seminary in Jackson, Miss., from 1999 to 2009, was president of Asbury College from 1983 to 1986 and a member of the faculty of Trinity Evangelical Divinity School in Deerfield, Ill., from 1986 to 1989.

 Oswalt received a B.A. from Taylor University; a B.D. and Th.M. from Asbury Seminary; and a M.A. and Ph.D. from Brandeis University.

 He is married to the former Karen Kennedy, and they have three children and two grandchildren.